Vishal2264613/EtherWallet/README.md

 ## Introduction

-SimpleEthereumWallet is a straightforward Ethereum wallet designed for educational purposes and basic use cases.
-It allows users to create and manage their own Ethereum addresses, send and receive ETH, and view transaction history.
+This contract is a straightforward Ethereum wallet designed for educational purposes and basic use cases.
+It allows users to create and manage their own Ethereum addresses, send and receive ETH, and view balance.

 ## Features